April's Rare Pink Supermoon Will Be The Best Of 2020

 A supermoon is just around the corner, and while the current COVID-19 crisis means you won't be able to go far to see it, there is a good chance you could be lucky enough to spot it from home.

-According to the Sydney Observatory, this will be "the best supermoon of the year" because the moon will be closer to earth than any other full moon in 2020, so if you have a backyard or a balcony you might want to set your clocks bright and early next week.
+According to the Sydney Observatory, this will be "the best supermoon of the year" because the moon will be closer to earth than any other full moon in 2020, so if you have a backyard or a balcony you might want to set your clocks bright and early.

 April's full moon is sometimes called a pink moon, but that doesn't mean it will appear that colour when you look up at the sky.